EneTk/Cheatsheets/gitCheatSheet.md

-git remote add origin https://github.com/EneTk/Cheatsheets.git git remote set-url origin "path/to/github/repository" git branch -M main git push --set-upstream origin main
+git remote add origin https://github.com/EneTk/Cheatsheets.git git remote set-url origin "path/to/github/repository" git branch -M main git push --set-upstream origin main ( needs to be used only one, later on "git push origin" is enough)

 Pull/fetch from github